uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ### Retrieving authentication data from pay-as-you-go instance

 A script will be created which could be run on a pay-as-you-go instance to extract all needed data to access RMT repos the instance has access to.
-Data retrieved by the extraction tool:
+The returned data should be:
   - repository URL
   - authentication headers
   - HTTP authentication credential
   - RMT hosts name and IP address
   - RMT https certificate

-Uyuni will execute this script on the pay-as-you-go client via SSH and retrieved data will be in JSON format.
+Uyuni will execute this script on the pay-as-you-go client via SSH and retrieved data in JSON format.

 #### URL and authentication header
 Pay-as-you-go instances come with the `cloud-regionsrv-client` package, which provides a zypper plugin (`/usr/lib/zypp/plugins/urlresolver/susecloud`) that takes Cloud-specific crypto and configuration files from the instance and computes: